-The type of archive: • Create a fully self-contained copy - all project files are Create a fully self-contained copy - all project files are archived; includes project input files and result files.
+Option Description Archive Style The type of archive: Create a fully self-contained copy - all project files are archived; includes project input files and result files.
 If the project contains more than one implementation: All Implementation includes all implementations in the project.
-Active Implementation includes only the active implementation. • Customized file list - only project files that you select are included in the archive. • Local copy for internal network - only project input files are archived, no result files will be included.
-If you select the Customized file list option in the wizard, you can choose one the following options on the second tab: Source Files - Includes all design files in the archive.
+Active Implementation includes only the active implementation. • Customized file list - only project files that you select are included in the archive.
+Local copy for internal network - only project input files are archived, no result files will be included.
+Create Project using If you select the Customized file list option in the wizard, you can choose one the following options on the second tab: Source Files - Includes all design files in the archive.
 You cannot enable the SRS option if this option is enabled. • SRS - Includes all .srs files (RTL schematics) in the archive.
 You cannot enable the Source Files option when this option is enabled.
-If you select the Customized file list option in the wizard, you can use this button on the second tab to add additional files to the archive.
+Add Extra Files If you select the Customized file list option in the wizard, you can use this button on the second tab to add additional files to the archive.

-For step-by-step details on how to use the archive utility, see Archive Project Command, on page 175.
+For step-by-step details on how to use the archive utility, see Archive Project Command, on page 185.